polarfire-soc/polarfire-soc-documentation/bare-metal-embedded-software/bare-metal-driver-user-guides/soft-ip-driver-user-guides/Core10GBaseKR-PHY/core10gbasekr-phy-driver-user-guide.md

 <div id="Types$phy10gkr_calirbation_request_t$description" data-type="text">

-This enumeration identifies the initial conditions of a device.
+The phy10gkr_calirbation_request_t enumeration identifies the initial conditions of a device.
 For example, the local device will calibrate using a preset request.

 </div>